chriopter/christopher-eller.de/README.md

    - Placed in the correct Hugo structure
    - Given a properly formatted title ("Sunset in Spain")

-The GitHub Action will process the photo and commit the changes automatically.

 ### Create Link
 1. hugo new content/links/title-with-spaces.md